 Where to stay in Krakow ?
 Find the best area to stay in Krakow to visit Poland’s second largest city, city of art and history.

-With 326.8 km², Krakow is three times bigger than Paris.
+Stretching over 326.8 km², Krakow is three times bigger than Paris.
 It is also the second largest city in Poland and one of the most attractive cities in Eastern Europe.
-Former royal capital of Poland, Krakow has many assets: between Slavic and Latin influences, it is a major artistic and cultural center of the country, a city steeped in history, a UNESCO World Heritage Site, a student city (200,000 students), and visited by 200,000 people a year …
+Formerly the royal capital of Poland, Krakow has a myriad of attractive features.
+Blending Slavic and Latin influences, Krakow is a major artistic and cultural centre in Poland.
+Listed as a World Heritage Site by UNESCO, this history-laden city is the residence of 200,000 students, and attracts 200,000 visitors a year…

-Since you probably do not know much about the Lesser Poland Voivodeship, here is a presentation of where to stay in Krakow.
-The second Polish city is divided into 18 administrative districts, but most of the things to do or see are grouped together in three neighborhoods of the city center and outlying districts, all obviously depends on your desires – calm, relaxation, party, shopping – for your stay: Staré Miasto (old town), Kazimierz (old Jewish city), Podgorze (new student town) and the outskirts (Nowa Huta, Klepartz, Piasek, Nowy Siat).
+Since you probably don’t know much about the Lesser Poland Voivodeship, here is a selection of the city’s neighbourhoods to help you decide where to stay in Krakow.
+The second Polish city is divided into 18 administrative districts, but most of the things to do or see are situated in three neighbourhoods of the city centre and its surrounding districts.
+Where to stay in Krakow?
+Since your choice will depend on your desires, and whether you prefer to stay in a calm, relaxing, party-driven, or shopping-friendly atmosphere, here is a brief presentation of the city’s neighbourhoods : Staré Miasto (old town), Kazimierz (old Jewish city), Podgorze (new student town) and the outskirts (Nowa Huta, Klepartz, Piasek, Nowy Siat).